Unboxed-Software/solana-course/content/token22-metadata.md

 As a best practice when writing scripts that engage with the Solana network, it is best to consolidate all of our instructions in one transaction due to the atomic nature of transactions.
 This ensures either the successful execution of all instructions or a complete rollback in case of errors.
 This approach promotes data consistency, improves efficiency by reducing latency and optimizing block space, and enhances code readability.
 Additionally, it minimizes inter-transaction dependencies, making it easier to track and manage the flow of operations, therefore in the code, we will write a few methods that will guide the way, and each one will return one or more instructions.
 The outline of this process is as follows:

-@TODO - update the list below to be more like this point, i.e. describe what we're going to do in each step rather than list the name of the function we're going to create.

 1. Create a mint with the metadata pointer extension - we'll first create a helper function that returns the instructions needed to create a mint with a pointer to a separate metadata account.
 We'll call this function `getCreateMintWithMetadataPointerInstructions`.

-2. `getCreateMintWithMetadataPointerInstructions`: returns Instructions to create the mint with a pointer to the metadata account. **(we will build this)**
-3. `getCreateMetadataAccountOnMetaplexInstructions`: returns Instructions to create the metadata account and store the metadata in it. **(we will build this)**
+2. Create the metadata account - we'll then create a helper function that returns the instructions needed to create the metadata account on Metaplex and store the metadata in it.
+We'll call this function `getCreateMetadataAccountOnMetaplexInstructions`.
-4. `createNFTWithMetadataPointer`: the main method that will call both of the above methods and some other built-in methods to create the NFT with a metadata pointer, the built-in methods are
-   1. `createAssociatedTokenAccountInstruction`: returns Instructions to create the associated token account **(we will import this from `@solana/spl-token` library)**
+3. Create a wrapper function that will call the two functions above and then mint the NFT, we will call this function `createNFTWithMetadataPointer`, and it will:
+  1. Call `getCreateMintWithMetadataPointerInstructions` and `getCreateMetadataAccountOnMetaplexInstructions` to get the instructions needed to create the mint and the metadata account.
+  2. Create the associated token account.
-   2. `createMintToCheckedInstruction`: returns Instructions to mint the NFT into the associated token account **(we will import this from `@solana/spl-token` library)**
+  3. Mint the NFT into the associated token account.
-   3. `createSetAuthorityInstruction`: returns Instructions to set the authority to an account.
-It will be used to remove the mint authority, because for the token to be considered as NFT in the Solana network, it has to have a supply of 1 and no one should be able to mint any more tokens, so the mint authority should be `None` **(we will import this from `@solana/spl-token` library)**
+  4. Set the authority to an account.
+It will be used to remove the mint authority, because for the token to be considered as NFT in the Solana network, it has to have a supply of 1 and no one should be able to mint any more tokens, so the mint authority should be `None`.
-5. We should put all of that in one transaction and send it to the network, and that is it.
-We have an NFT with a metadata pointer.
+  5. Put all of that in one transaction and send it to the network - we'll then put all of that in one transaction and send it to the network.
+  6. fetch and print the mint account and the token account to make sure that it is working correctly.
-6. call the `createNFTWithMetadataPointer` method in the `main` method and run the code to test it
+4. Call the `createNFTWithMetadataPointer` method in the `main` method and run the code to test it.

 ### Create a mint with the metadata pointer extension